==========================================================

 The research was completed online.
 The student used a copy and paste technique to fill in the above template and to copy the map.
 (You can copy and paste this template headings above to a word processing program.
 Copy and paste by highlighting text on the internet, copying it, and pasting it into the word processing program.
 Copy pictures by holding downthe mouse key over the chosen picture, whenthe dialogue box comes up selct copy image, then paste in word processing program)>

-Initially students could work in pairs on this project.
-This project could be an ongoing one - a new country could be investigated every fortnight for one term.
+project could be an ongoing one - a new country could be investigated

 This is a simple internet starter idea for upper primary, particularly 6th class.
 It fits in with the Global Connections Unit for HSIE